 1. The existing agreement (IGA) with Boulder County limits how much and where development can be accommodated within all three subareas.
-2. Physical conditions limiting total developable area include - limited access, lack of water and sewer, presence of irrigation laterals (ditches), floodways and floodplains.
+2. Physical conditions limiting total developable and unconstrained areas include: limited access, lack of water and sewer, presence of irrigation laterals (ditches), floodways and floodplains.
 3. Ownership, easements and other regulations limit development within individual properties, primarily defined in adopted Boulder County documents and interagency agreements.
 4. The average size of parcels and their configuration limit the net developable area within parcels and the potential for sizable developments, much less a unified development program within the LPPA.
 5. Viable parcels for commercial retail development (as determined by their access, visibility, and market depth) are limited to those within the Eastern Corridor.
 6. There is ample market support (over the near- and mid-term) for the following land uses: retail space that is destination, entertainment and visitor oriented; a range of affordable housing product types, as well as market-rate and estate units; and, employment space requiring warehousing and outdoor storage facilities, which could support art and other entrepreneurial pursuits.
 7. The financial feasibility of new development and redevelopment will be affected by the limiting factors discussed herein, as well as by economic conditions which set sale and lease rates (land prices, interest rates, absorption activity).
-8. Existing Town policies, practices and agreements limit the number of developable parcels (e.g., South St. Vrain) including requirements associated with annexations and reuse of publicly -acquired properties.
-9. Few undeveloped parcels remain within the town boundaries, the majority of which are platted for single family detached market rate units.
-10. Build-out of undeveloped parcels within the Town boundaries, as currently zoned, will result in a budgetary deficit.
+8. The Town of Lyons has a shortage of affordable, workforce housing.
+In the flood of 2013, Lyons lost an abundance of housing for low-to-moderate income households.
+Furthermore, the acquisition of approximately 10 acres of deed-restricted property purchased through the federal 404 buy-out program has further reduced the amount of developable land that is available for replacement housing.
+9. Existing Town policies, practices and agreements limit the number of developable parcels (e.g., South St. Vrain) including requirements associated with annexations and zoning modifications to Parks and Open Space (POS) District and conservation easement-protected land.
+10. Few undeveloped parcels remain within the Town boundaries.
+The majority of these parcels are zoned for single family detached market-rate units.
+11. Build-out of undeveloped parcels within the Town boundaries, as currently zoned, will result in a budgetary deficit.
 Nonresidential development in the Eastern Corridor could help to offset this deficit.
-11. There are limited monetary sources available to the Town for property acquisitions and flood recovery improvements.
+12. Outside of flood recovery funding, there are limited monetary sources available to the Town for property acquisitions.
+13. Nonresidential development in the Eastern Corridor Subarea could potentially result in a budgetary surplus for the Town.
+14. Residential development in the South St. Vrain and Apple Valley Subareas could potentially result in a budgetary deficit for the Town.